eclipse-tractusx/sldt-ontology-model/README.md

 This is the home of the Catena-X Ontology (or CX Ontology)

+## Notice

+* see copyright notice in the top folder
+* see license file in the top folder
+* see authors file in the top folder

 ## What's this?

 The CX Ontology is a versioned folder of domain ontology files.